inverno-io/inverno-tools/winter-maven-plugin/README.md

 ##### &lt;automaticLaunchers&gt;

 Enables the automatic generation of launchers based on the main classes extracted from the application module.
+If enabled, a launcher is generated for all main classes other than the main launcher.

 - **Type**: boolean
 - **Required**: no